Hypixice/ZeroMic/README.md

 - **⚡ Ultra-Low Latency:** WebRTC-powered LAN streaming provides a near-wired audio experience.
 - **🎨 Modern Design:** Sleek Dark Mode with MD3 (Material Design 3) aesthetics, responsive interactions, and clear status feedback.
 - **🧹 Clean Uninstall:** Built-in cleanup feature ensures no driver residue or registry bloat is left behind.

-### 🌍 Help Us Translate ZeroMic!

-We need your help to make ZeroMic available in more languages!
-Take a look at the existing language files in the `webui/lang/` directory:
-- `en_us.json` (English)
-- `zh_cn.json` (Simplified Chinese)

-To contribute a new translation or improve an existing one:
-1. Create a new JSON file following the same structure (e.g. `ja_jp.json`).
-2. Submit a Pull Request with your changes.

-Every contribution helps us reach more users around the world — thank you! ❤️

 ## 🚀 Quick Start